zywulucky/Sampling-via-CNARW/README.md

    NBRW_converge_PairSimilarity.cpp: The function is similar to CNRW_converge_PairSimilarity.cpp

    NBRW_RelativeError_PairSimilarity.cpp:　Given a budget of query cost, estimate the average node pair similarity of corresponding graph.
 And output relative error.

+ORW_version: this folder contains five files related to our algorithm CNARW.
+The function of these five files is similar to files in NBRW_version.

+RW_version: This folder contains five files related to the algorithm SRW.
+The functioin of these five files is similar to files in RW_version.